Selectors

 Target selector

-The target selector is a rather special selector, allowing the user to select targeted entities, devices or areas for service calls.
-The value of the input will contain a special target format, that is accepted by service calls.
+The target selector is a rather special selector, allowing the user to select targeted entities, devices, or areas for actions.
+The value of the input will contain a special target format, that is accepted by actions.

 The selectable targets can be filtered, based on entity or device properties.
 Areas are only selectable as a target, if some entities or devices match those properties in those areas.